kshedden/stats206/slides/computing_overview.md

   `g`, then the result of this operation is passed to `f`, and so on.

 * Method chaining has the form `x.f().g().h()`.
-This is read from left to right -- the method `f` is applied to `f`, then the value of this operation is passed to the method `g`, and so on.
+This is read from left to right -- the method `f` is applied to the value `x`, then the value of this operation is passed to the method `g`, and so on.

 * If additional arguments are used, a method chain will appear as, e.g.